+Objectives and content Objectives:

+Content:

-Objectives and content Objectives: Content: Based on Chapters 7-10 of Dayan & Abbott.
-Rate models of network dynamics synaptic plasticity, reinforcement learning, and generative models.
-Linear models of neural networks, dynamic analysis of state-space, eigenvalue analysis of steady states, models of activity-dependent plasticity, associative learning with neural networks, modern theories of reinforcement learning (Rescorla-Wagner, temporal difference, actor-critic models), and abstract approaches to representational learning and generative models (expectation maximization, principal components, independent components).
+Based on Chapters 7-10 of Dayan & Abbott.
+Rate models of network dynamics, synaptic plasticity, reinforcement learning, and generative models.
+Linear models of neural networks, dynamic analysis of state-space, eigenvalue analysis of steady-states, models of activity-dependent plasticity, associative learning with neural networks, modern theories of reinforcement learning (Rescorla-Wagner, temporal-difference, actor-critic models), and abstract approaches to representational learning and generative models (expectation maximization, principal components, independent components).
 To develop a deeper understanding and to acquire applied and practical skills, students perform weekly homework assignments with Matlab programming.
 A passing grade on all assignments is required for admission to the final exam.
 The tutorial is open to all students and provides an opportunity for more extensive questions and discussions of the lecture material.
 It is particularly recommended for students with a weaker background in mathematics and physics.

-Literature Dayan & Abbott, "Theoretical Neuroscience", 2001 Wilson, "Spikes, Decisions, Actions: the Dynamical Foundations of Neuroscience", OUP 1999 Sutton & Barto, "Reinforcement Learning: an Introduction", MIT Press, 1999 Teaching Lecture Prerequisites First degree in physics, mathematics, or engineering, or self-study of Gabbiani & Cox, "Mathematics for Neuroscientists", 2010.
-Applicability of the module Master program Prerequisite for the admission to any examination Tutorial certificate Examination Written examination 180min Credit Points $5~{\sf CP}=150~{\sf h}$ (42 h time of attendance $+~108~{\sf h}$ autonomous work) Work load Time of attendance: 3 SWS Lecture Autonomous work: Frequency Every summer semester Duration One semester Responsible person Prof. Dr. Jochen Braun (FNW-IBIO)
+Literature Dayan & Abbott, "Theoretical Neuroscience", 2001 Wilson, "Spikes, Decisions, Actions: the Dynamical Foundations of Neuroscience", OUP 1999 Sutton & Barto, "Reinforcement Learning: an Introduction", MIT Press, 1999

+Teaching Lecture

+Prerequisites First degree in physics, mathematics, or engineering, or self-study of Gabbiani & Cox, "Mathematics for Neuroscientists", 2010.

+Recommended prerequisites None

+Applicability of the module Master program

+Prerequisite for the admission to any examination Tutorial certificate

+Examination Written examination 180min

+Credit Points 5 CP $= 150$ h (42 h time of attendance $+ 108$ h autonomous work)

+Work load Time of attendance: 3 SWS Lecture Autonomous work: Preparation of the lectures, preparation of the exam

+Frequency Every summer semester

+Duration One semester

+Responsible person Prof. Dr. Jochen Braun (FNW-IBIO)